MatthewMartin93/Games/Emulation/HOW_TO_USE.md

 # How to use Emulator
 This is an emulator powered by [Emulatrix](https://github.com/lrusso/Emulatrix)!

-To use it, go to the [Emulatrix Website](https://www.emulatrix.com/) or download the files and run Emulatrix.htm
+To use it, go to the [Emulatrix Website](https://www.emulatrix.com/) or download the all the files in the Emulator folder and run Emulatrix.htm

 # How to play games
 To play games, you need roms.